baraaHassan/Controlling-Avatar-Robot-Fingertips/README.md

 Cognitive_Robotics_Lab_report.pdf is the report for the detailed explanation.

 ## Files
-The hand_controller.cpp file contains the main class that controls the communication between the sense-glove and the avatar robotic hand (including the listner to the sense-glove and the publisher to the robotic hand).
+- The **hand_controller.cpp** file: contains the main class that controls the communication between the sense-glove and the avatar robotic hand (including the listner to the sense-glove and the publisher to the robotic hand).

-The hand_ik.cpp file contains the class which its member functions compute the Forward Kinematics for the glove and the Inverse Kinematics for the robotic hand.
+- The **hand_ik.cpp** file: contains the class which its member functions compute the Forward Kinematics for the glove and the Inverse Kinematics for the robotic hand.